garyb9/twitter-llm-bot/README.md

 OPENAI_API_KEY = your_api_key
 ```

 *** Note - its important to set the HuggingFace cache paths.
-Otherwise HF will download pre-trained models into default cache (might overwhelm with size)
+Otherwise HF will download pre-trained models into default cache (might overwhelm with size).
-refer to [Hugging Face cache setup](https://huggingface.co/docs/transformers/installation#cache-setup) guide for more information.
+Please refer to [Hugging Face cache setup](https://huggingface.co/docs/transformers/installation#cache-setup) guide for more information.

 ## Usage
 To run the Twitter bot, execute the following command: